godfriedmeesters/scraper/README.md

 # DiffScraper Bot

 As part of  [DiffScraper](https://github.com/godfriedmeesters/diffscraper "DiffScraper"), one or more bots can be deployed.
 Ready-to-use bots are[ provided ](https://github.com/godfriedmeesters/scraper/tree/main/companies " provided ")that can extract offers from mobile applications, mobile websites and desktop websites.
+The Redis Database connection can be set in DB_HOST, DB_PORT, DB_PASS in the [.env file](https://github.com/godfriedmeesters/scraper/blob/main/.env ".env file"); FTP connection details can be set in FTP_USER, FTP_PASS, FTP_HOST.

 ## System Requirements